 - Creative type

 - Block ad: Prevent the creative from serving.
-The blocked ads will appear in the “Blocked” tab of Creative review.
+The blocked ads appears in the "Blocked" tab of Creative review.

-- Report to policy: Submit a creative that may have policy issues to Google.
-We’ll review the creative and respond with our findings.
+- Report to policy: Submit a creative that may have policy issues for review.

 You can share the details with users who have access to your network.
 This allows you to easily collaborate with others to help determine a plan for troubleshooting your line items.